bensutherland/simple_pop_stats/README_benchmark_appendix.md

 # Appendix A - Benchmarking document

 ## Produce the baseline benchmark document using Rmarkdown.

+### If you encounter errors related to Ghostscript or TinyTex, please see this issue for the fix: https://github.com/bensutherland/simple_pop_stats/issues/29

 Walkthrough the minimum requirements for generating a summary document that describes a particular genetic baseline build.
 The foundation of such an assessment will be kept in a common location and **will not be modified once this document is produced**.
 If changes need to be made, a new time-stamped folder will be generated, and the summary document needs to be produced again.